 Liver disease is a general term that refers to any condition affecting your liver.
-These conditions may develop for different reasons, but they can all damage your liver and impact its function.
+These conditions may develop for different reasons, but they can all damage your liver and affect its function.

 Liver disease symptoms vary, depending on the underlying cause.
-However, there are some general symptoms that may indicate some kind of liver disease.
+It’s also possible for someone to have liver disease and not have any symptoms at all.
+However, Hepatitis NSW says that a few general symptoms can indicate some kind of severe liver damage.

 Many conditions can affect your liver.
 Here’s a look at some of the main ones.

-Hepatitis is a viral infection of your liver.
-It causes inflammation and liver damage, making it difficult for your liver to function as it should.
+Hepatitis is defined as an inflammation of the liver.
+When that inflammation is caused by a virus, it’s referred to as viral hepatitis.
+Hepatitis can cause liver damage, making it difficult for your liver to function as it should.

-All types of hepatitis are contagious, but you can reduce your risk by getting vaccinated for types A and B or taking other preventive steps, including practicing safe sex and not sharing needles.
+Most types of viral hepatitis are contagious, but you can reduce your risk by getting vaccinated for types A and B and by taking other preventive steps, including using a condom during sex and not sharing needles.

-- Hepatitis A is typically spread through contact with contaminated food or water.
+- Hepatitis A. Hepatitis A is typically spread through contact with contaminated food or water.
 Symptoms may clear up without treatment, but recovery can take a few weeks.

-- Hepatitis B can be acute (short-term) or chronic (long-term).
+- Hepatitis B. This type of viral hepatitis can be acute (short-term) or chronic (long-term).
 It’s spread through bodily fluids, such as blood and semen.
 While hepatitis B is treatable, there’s no cure for it.
 Early treatment is key to avoiding complications, so it’s best to get regular screenings if you’re at risk.

-- Hepatitis D is a serious form of hepatitis that only develops in people with hepatitis B — it can’t be contracted on its own.
+- Hepatitis D. This is a serious form of hepatitis that only develops in people with hepatitis B — it can’t be contracted on its own.
 It can also be either acute or chronic.

-- Hepatitis E is usually caused by drinking contaminated water.
+- Hepatitis E. Hepatitis E is usually caused by drinking contaminated water.
 Generally, it clears up on its own within a few weeks without any lasting complications.

 Fatty liver disease